 The most important legal provisions for foster carers in Wales are found in Regulations and Guidance.
 The regulations in the other UK nations are different.
-Together, the Fostering Regulations and the Standards form the basis of the regulatory framework under the Care Standards Act 2000 for the conduct of fostering services:
+These were revised and replaced during 2019, and are now issued under the Regulation and Inspection of Social Care Act 2016.

 In addition, the Welsh Government has issued a range of guidance:

 - Delegated Authority to Foster Carers Sets out the process to list those items of autonomy in relation to the the everyday decision about the children in their care.

 - National Minimum Maintenance Allowances for Foster Carers 2017-2020.
 Sets out recommended national minimum maintenance allowances for foster carers by Local Authorities and independent fostering providers